uberi-projects/tasa-shiny-reporting/README.md

 ## 🔄 Workflow

 Please follow the described workflow below when working on the project.
+With the exception of supervisors, all merges into main must be done with a pull request.

 1. **Choose an Issue**:
     - Check the **Issues** tab on the GitHub repository to select an issue which you can contribute to.